Oklahoma State wins 82-77 in overtime at No. 13 Texas Tech - WHIZ News

-Issac Likeleke and Avery Anderson III both had 17 points for the Cowboys (7-2, 1-2), who needed overtime after blowing an 11-point lead in the second half.
-They lost their first two conference games by a combined five points.
+Issac Likeleke, their third-year junior guard, and Avery Anderson III both had 17 points for the Cowboys (7-2, 1-2), who needed overtime after blowing an 11-point lead in the second half.
+They lost their first two conference games by a combined four points.

+“I’m really proud of our kids for showing the fight and resiliency that it took to come in here and win,” Boynton said.
+“Because certainly not everything went our way.
+We dealt with some adversity during the game and our kids showed some fight.”

-Mac McClung led Texas Tech (8-3, 1-2) with 21 points.
-He hit a 3-pointer to start the overtime period, but those were his last points before he fouled out with 1:06 left.
+Mac McClung had 21 points to lead Texas Tech (8-3, 1-2), the 2019 NCAA runner-up before there was no NCAA Tournament last season.
+He hit a 3-pointer to start the overtime period, but didn’t score again before fouling out with 1:06 left.

 Oklahoma State lost Big 12 leading scorer Cade Cunningham when the freshman guard fouled out in overtime, and was up only a point after Tech made a free throw.
 Cunningham, who was averaging 19.1 points a game, finished with 13 points on 3-of-12 shooting.

-The Cowboys responded after that, stretching the stretch when Keylan Boone had a second-effort putback basket and added a free throw after being fouled.
-Williams followed with his breakaway after picking off a pass by McClung.
+But the Cowboys responded, stretching the stretch when Keylan Boone had a second-effort putback basket and added a free throw after being fouled.
+Williams, the senior who transferred from Ole Miss, followed with his breakaway after picking off a pass by McClung.

+“We really tried to come here and play tough, which I believe we did,” Likekele said.

+“I have a lot of respect for Texas Tech and coach (Chris) Beard and his staff have done here.
+It’s tremendous,” Boynton said.
+“I’m not sure five years ago this would have been considered a big win, to be perfectly honest.
+This is a huge win for us, for our kids, for our program.”

+Edwards finished with 18 points, and Terrence Shannon Jr. had 13.
+Both had seven rebounds.

-There were then seven lead changes, with Texas Tech going ahead when Terrence Shannon Jr. had a rebound and putback after Kyler Edwards missed a 3-pointer from the corner.
+There were then seven lead changes, with Texas Tech going ahead when Shannon had a rebound and putback after Edwards missed a 3-pointer from the corner.

 Likekele drove for a layup with 43 seconds left in regulation but missed a free throw that would have tied the game.
-Cunningham evened it at 68 with 27 seconds left, and Edwards was called for a foul away from the ball with the Red Raiders trying to set up a game-winning score.
+Cunningham evened it at 68 when he made three free throws with 27 seconds left, and Edwards was called for a foul away from the ball with the Red Raiders trying to set up a game-winning score.

+“Overall, we’ve just got to be disciplined,” Santos-Silva said. “(Likekele) misses a free throw, we have a violation, we fouled a 3-point shooter.
+We’ve just got to work on our mental mistakes.
+We had the game in our hand.”

-The Cowboys jumped to an early 22-10 lead during a stretch when Williams made three 3-pointers, and Likekele scored five points in a row before Edwards and McClung hit back-to-back 3s for Tech.
+The Cowboys jumped to a 22-10 lead in the first eight minutes during a stretch when Williams made three 3-pointers, and Likekele scored five points in a row.

-A later 3 by McClung pulled the Red Raiders within 26-23.
-But Oklahoma State got a 3 from Cunningham in another 7-0 run to stretch its lead again.
+“The message to the team was in the first half we got kicked because Oklahoma State was the tougher, more aggressive team.
+Now you’re playing from behind against a Big 12 team,” Red Raiders coach Chris Beard said.
+“The first half we got out-toughed.
+That hasn’t happened a lot to our team.”

 UP NEXT